Turn on or off profile prompt

 Under When starting Microsoft Outlook, use this profile, click Prompt for a profile to be used or Always use this profile.

 When Outlook starts, click the profile that you want to use in the Profile Name list.

 Tip When you use multiple profiles, there is usually one profile that you use most often.
 A profile can be designated as the default profile in the Profile Name list.
-When the list appears, click OK to use the default profile or click an alternate profile in the list.
+When the list appears, click OK to use the default profile or click another profile in the list.

 Set a default profile